trinhgiahuy/Scalable_ViT_DT/tesla/README.md

 TODO
 ====

+### Deepspeed

-- [ x ] Initialize deepspeed and test it run distributedly on 5 machines (deepspeed/test_deepspeed_2.py)
+- [x] Initialize deepspeed and test it with dummy distributed matrix multiplcation on 5 machines (deepspeed/test_deepspeed_2.py)

+- [x] Update the test to record GPU performance (using GPUtil)

+- [x] Write Python script to plot/virtualize from this log

+- [ ] Adapt the distributed training script

+### Torch distributed

-- [ ] Create dummy distributed matrix multiplcation and run on 5 different machines to benchmarking the performance (baseline_measure.py)
+- [ ] Create torch distributed and run on 5 different machines to benchmarking the performance (baseline_measure.py)

-- [ ] Update the pipeline to record more metrics, design directory
+- [ ] Update the pipeline to record these metrics

-- [ ] Write Python script to plot/virtualize from dummy logs
+- [ ] Write Python script to plot/virtualize from this log

-- [ ] Adapt the distributed training script (not using deepspeed)
+- [ ] Adapt the distributed training script